-This version of the Non-Export test procedure is intended for stand-alone reverse power and under power relay packages provided to meet the requirements of Options 1 and 2 of the Non-Export Screen in Section I.3.b.
+This version of the Non-Export test procedure is intended for stand-alone reverse power and under power relay packages provided to meet the requirements of Options 1 and 2 of the Non-Export Screen.
 It should be understood that in the reverse power application, the relay will provide a trip output with power in the export (toward RPU system) direction.